Opportunities

 We hire on a project-by-project basis and are eager to connect with local artists in our field.
 Check out ways to let us know about you and your work in order to be considered for upcoming projects.

-Actors: Please email headshots/resumes.
+Please email headshots/resumes.
 Project-specific auditions are by invitation only; however, we also hold general auditions once a year.
-In your email, let us know if you are also interested in our free Audition Intensive, aimed at demystifying and making you comfortable with the audition process.
-This initiative, which is completely free for participants, seeks to increase representation on our Bay Area stages, and was conceived of and led by CFT Resident Artists.
+In your email, let us know if you are also interested in our Audition Intensive, aimed at demystifying and making you comfortable with the audition process.
+This initiative has a $0 minimum fee: No One Turned Away for Lack of Funds and seeks to increase representation on our Bay Area stages, and was conceived of and led by CFT Resident Artists.

 Mentorship Program